 Gootkit Loader Actively Targets Australian Healthcare Industry

-Known for using search engine optimization (SEO) poisoning for its initial access, Gootkit loader (aka Gootloader) resurfaced in a recent spate of attacks on organizations in the Australian healthcare industry.
+Known for using search engine optimisation (SEO) poisoning for its initial access, Gootkit loader (aka Gootloader) resurfaced in a recent spate of attacks on organisations in the Australian healthcare industry.

 In our report published in July 2022, we discussed Gootkit loader’s updated tactics and fileless delivery of Cobalt Strike and other malicious payloads.
 The group’s recent campaign indicates it has more tricks up its sleeve.

 To push the infection to the next phase of the routine, Gootkit loader abused VLC Media Player, a legitimate product that was also used by APT10.
 We discuss important findings in the next section.

 Use of SEO poisoning targeting the Australian healthcare industry

 The samples we examined targeted the keywords “hospital”, “health”, “medical”, and “enterprise agreement”, paired with Australian city names.
 Also targeted were names of specific healthcare providers across Australia.
 While continuously targeting the legal sector with the keyword "agreement," Gootkit loader has recently expanded its assaults to the healthcare industry.

 In October 2022, a private health insurance company in Australia reported a cyberattack resulting in a breach of approximately 9.7 million customer data.
 Although the recent campaign might remind us of this incident, the technique the malicious actors used in the initial access to the insurance company's attack was not disclosed in its official website report.
 As well, there is no evidence to suggest a possible link between the two campaigns, as dummy content for SEO poisoning might have been hosted prior to the attack on the Australian healthcare organisations.